thanhbn/qdrant-loader/docs/getting-started/installation.md

 ## 📋 Overview

-QDrant Loader consists of two main packages:
+QDrant Loader consists of three complementary packages:

-- **`qdrant-loader`** - Core data ingestion and processing tool
+- **`qdrant-loader`** - Main data ingestion and processing tool
+- **`qdrant-loader-core`** - Shared core library with LLM abstraction (automatically installed as dependency)
 - **`qdrant-loader-mcp-server`** - Model Context Protocol server for AI tool integration

-Both packages can be installed independently, but most users will want both for the complete experience.
+The core library is automatically installed as a dependency.
+Most users will want both the main package and MCP server for the complete experience.

 ## 🔧 Prerequisites